 It can be tempting to overschedule yourself as a freelancer because the more you work, the more money you make.
 Since you don’t have a boss limiting your overtime hours, you can take on as much extra work as you want.
 But working nights and weekends is a recipe for burnout, so I try not to make it a regular habit.

-The great thing about being a freelancer is you don’t have to take on work you find totally boring.
+The great thing about being a freelancer is you don’t have to take on work you find boring.
 I’ve learned that I usually earn a higher hourly rate on projects I enjoy.
 So I try to fill my schedule up with assignments that excite me.
 I only take work I’m less interested in if I need the extra cash.

 The Project Doesn’t Align With Your Goals

 Another factor to consider before you accept work is whether or not the project aligns with your business goals.
 If you’re trying to increase your income, you may not want to accept work that pays your current rate.
-Likewise, if you’re trying to gain clips for your portfolio, then ghostwriting gigs may not be a good fit.
+Likewise, if you’re trying to gain clips for your portfolio, ghostwriting gigs may not be a good fit.

 If you’re not hard up for work, consider whether or not a project will help you advance your career or meet your financial goals before you say yes.